SFU-CMPT-201/lecture-notes/08-synchronization.md

       returning (as explained earlier).
 Generally speaking, since this is a lock, there can be other threads that can grab the lock and and consume available items.
 Thus, we always need to check again if there are indeed available items to consume using a while loop.
+    * It is also *necessary* to use a shared variable (here, `avail`) associated with the condition variable (here, `cond`) to check if we can indeed proceed.
+This is because a signal sent to a `cond` is *lost* if there is no thread waiting on `cond` at that time.
+Thus, when a thread wakes up from `pthread_cond_wait()`, it needs to check the shared variable to see if it can proceed or not.
 * Thus, using a condition variable generally follows this template.

   ```c